The Most Powerful Non-Avenger MCU Characters, Ranked

 Man-Thing also has an accolade that only a handful of characters in the MCU can claim; evidently, he's one of the few to claim the spot as the Champion of Sakaar.
 His mastery in the arena was even enough to earn a colossal statue of his face on the planet, specifically on the side of the Grandmaster's Palace — placing Man-Thing in the same league as heavy hitters like Beta Ray Bill, Ares, and the Hulk.

 Admittedly, it's pretty hard for any Hulk to not sit near the top of a relevant "most powerful" list.
 If they didn't make it, it's a safe bet that their crippling lack of self-control and lapses in cognizance are to blame.
 Luckily for Jennifer Walters, the Sensational She-Hulk, she has neither problem, as she was able to bring her Hulk form under control almost immediately and completely, controlling when she changes and remaining the same whip-smart attorney when she does.
-For that reason, Walters' simultaneous combination of Hulk-level strength and above-average intellect, she's one of the MCU's best and brightest.
+Walters' simultaneous combination of Hulk-level strength and above-average intellect mean she's one of the MCU's best and brightest.

-Though her strength and endurance are obviously top-tier, it's also worth noting She-Hulk's other, perhaps less obviously useful power: her ability to see the fourth wall.
-In this, she stands alone in the MCU (until "Deadpool 3," most likely), and when taken at face value, it does grant her the unique ability to sense and even change entire aspects of her own reality.
-As much as it may be in jest, that is otherwise an ability only reserved for multiversal powers like the Scarlet Witch.
+Though her strength and endurance are obviously top-tier, it's also worth noting She-Hulk's other, perhaps less obviously useful power: Her ability to see the fourth wall, which means she can sense and even change entire aspects of her own reality.
+As much as it may be in jest, it technically makes her capable of extraordinary things.

 Shang-Chi (Simu Liu) stands out in the MCU, not only as one of its most powerful superheroes but also as one of its strongest contenders for an overall lead character going into future phases, which from a more meta perspective, grants him a rare and invaluable power to survive and overcome almost anything.